MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/store-commerce.md

 ## Store Commerce and MPOS/CPOS

-It is recommended is to use Store Commerce or CPOS for all new deployments.
+It is recommended to use Store Commerce or CPOS for all new deployments.
 Existing customers should plan on migrating the MPOS to Store Commerce.

 ### Comparison between Store Commerce and MPOS